Well-posedness of Fractional Stochastic p-Laplace Equations Driven by Superlinear Transport Noise: Introduction

 (2) $ \mathscr{H}$ has an orthogonal basis which also forms an orthonormal basis of $H$.\\ Then by using the uniform estimates of solutions, we construct a set $\calk$ such that $\calk$ is bounded both in $L^r (0,T; V_1\bigcap V_2)$ and in $W^{\sigma, 2}(0,T; \mathscr{H}^*)$ with $ \sigma \in ( {\frac 12}-{\frac 1r}, \ {\frac 12})$.
 Since the embedding from $V_1\bigcap V_2$ to $H$ is compact, by \cite[Corollary 5]{sim1} we conclude the set $\calk$ is relatively compact in $L^r (0,T; H)$, from which we are able to obtain the tightness of the sequence of approximate solutions in $L^r (0,T; H)$ (see Lemma \ref{tig1} for more details).

 (iii).
-The authors of \cite{roc1} used the Skorokhod representation theorem in the metric space $L^r(0,T; H)$, which seems not sufficient to obtain the limit of approximate solutions.
-In this paper, we will use the Skorokhod-Jakubowski representation theorem in an appropriate topological space instead of a metric space.
+The authors of \cite{roc1} used the Skorokhod representation theorem in a metric space; while in this paper, we will use the Skorokhod-Jakubowski representation theorem in a non-metric space, which will not only provide stronger uniform estimates of solutions but also weaken the assumptions on the noise coefficients.

 The Vitali theorem and the Lebesgue dominated convergence will be frequently used to prove the limit of a sequence of approximate solutions is a solution of the original equation by the monotone method.
 To apply the Vitali theorem, we need to establish the uniform integrablity of approximate solutions in certain Banach spaces; while to apply the Lebesgue dominated convergence theorem, we need to control the approximate sequence by a Lebesgue integrable function.
 In both cases, we have to use the Skorokhod representation theorem in the space $ L_{w^{*}}^{\infty}(0, T ; H) \bigcap L^r(0,T; H)$, where $ L_{w^{*}}^{\infty}(0, T ; H)$ is the space $ L ^{\infty}(0, T ; H)$ endowed with the weak-* topology.